omarnasser72/alx-pre_course/README.md

-echo this is the root READMe file
+echo this is root READMe